 An Eclectic Style

 As the years progress, the rules for interior design do’s and don’ts grow more flexible and there is little that is still considered a faux pas.
 There used to be a time when mixing multiple styles together was only for those with bohemian taste, but now eclectic design is so common that it is more likely to find a home with blended styles.
 An eclectic home speaks to more than mixing up furniture, although this is certainly one aspect and can be impactful when defining a room’s energy.

 Adding Eiffel chairs to a reclaimed table or an industrial chandelier and bench to a mid-century styled room are just two ways out of the thousands of possibilities to create an eclectic space with furniture.
 The possibilities multiply when décor is added to the mix.

-One way to turn traditional style on its ear is to mix up the gallery wall.
-Step outside of matching frames with themed art/photographs and add more character by inserting personal style.
-Use favorite posters and keepsakes, a page from a childhood book and concert stubs, tidbits from travels and grandma’s favorite plate to emulate authentic self in a gallery wall and to make it unique.
+One way to turn traditional style to a more upbeat vibe is to mix up the gallery wall.
+Step outside of matching frames with themed art/photographs and add more character by inserting your personal design.
+Use favorite posters and keepsakes, a page from a childhood book and concert stubs, tidbits from travels and grandma’s favorite plate to emulate your authentic self in a gallery wall and to make it unique.
 Finally, flea market finds are always a welcome addition to any eclectic space and even better if they have a rich history or funny tale to tell that adds to their charm.

 The Human Touch

 This fall trend is all about viewing your space with an artisan eye.
 In a way, it is a continuance of eclectic style, but there is so much more to it than mixing design styles together.
 Buying from artisans, both locally and from across the globe, not only supports a creative small business but also introduces a uniquely original piece into the home.